 On average, houses in Shaftesbury sell for £350,000, which isn’t too far above the average for the county.
 But you won’t only be getting an incredible home, you’ll also be getting access to the incredible nearby countryside and you’ll live in one of the most romantic villages in the entirety of England.

 Which is a shame!
-What many don’t know is that this town is filled with unspoilt history, featuring gorgeous thatched houses which have been perfectly maintained.
+What many don’t know is that this village is filled with unspoilt history, featuring gorgeous thatched houses which have been perfectly maintained.

-Throughout the past century or so, this town has seen some genuine love and care with many buildings being rebuilt or restored to the same fashion that they were in previously, creating an old-England atmosphere like no other place can create.
+Throughout the past century or so, Ashmore has seen some genuine love and care with many buildings being rebuilt or restored to the same fashion that they were previously, creating an old-England atmosphere like no other place can create.